 If you qualify for any of these, then it can make building an ADU even easier on your pockets.
 So, as early as now, consider speaking to an ADU contractor to find out if your property qualifies.

 In the US, almost nine in 10 adults 65 years or older wish to age in place.
 They want to keep living in their own home for as long as they possibly could.
 They also desire to maintain as much level of independence as they could.

 The thing is, it’s not always safe for them, especially if they live alone.
 Falls are some of the biggest risks they face; one older adult suffers a fall every second, every day in the US.

 ADUs provide an excellent way for elderly adults to age in place and retain independence.
-For instance, an ADU can serve as the living quarters of a live-in nurse or caregiver.
+For instance, an ADU can serve as the living quarters of a live-in nurse or caregiver, this gives them more time focusing on how to write progress notes and spend less time commuting to provide care.
 A younger family member may also reside in the ADU to help keep watch over their elderly loved ones.